How Does It Work? Why Are The Per Copy Fees For Your Arrangements $150 On Sheet Music Direct/Plus?!

 Initially, I offered the BOGO as short term incentive but because it was so successful, I decided to adopt its pricing model permanently!

-To make it simple, I offer one arrangement + learning tracks combo for $100, or two for $100.
+To make it simple, I offer a set of learning tracks for 1 song for $100, or two songs for $100.
 Easy choice!

 Unfortunately, no.

-**The Customer is responsible for paying all licensing fees to the publisher who holds the song licensing.**
+**The Customer is responsible for paying all licensing fees to the publisher who holds the copyright to the song.
+Additional context regarding copyright holders provided in article: “How Does It Work?**

 I only need one arrangement.
 Can I purchase one for $50?